 What is the purpose of this information?

-The Subscription Entitlement Service (SES) is the latest licensing process being provided by Bentley.
-It is replacing the legacy SELECTserver application as this technology is being deprecated.
+The Subscription Entitlement Service (SES) is the latest Bentley licensing system, replacing the legacy SELECTserver application which is being deprecated.
 The advances made with Subscription Entitlement Services are your solutions to existing Licensing needs.
 Increasingly, Administrators are looking for options to control which users have access to applications, increasing security to protect what an Organization owns, as well as enabling Perpetual or Term licenses depending on each Organization business needs.
+This document outlines the 5 steps to complete this process.
+It may be beneficial to review the terminology page before continuing.

 *Please note: It is the responsibility of each Organization to manage their own licenses.
 Understanding license management directly affects consumption and cost.
-All SES settings can be configured prior to user enablement.
+All Subscription Entitlement Service settings can be configured prior to being used by users.

-Step 1: User Registration and CONNECTION Client / Product Installation
+Step 1: User Registration and CONNECTION Client Installation (Go to step 2 if already completed)

-*Please note: Some desktop applications are bundled with the CC when downloaded.
+*Please note: Some Subscription Entitlement Service desktop applications contain the CONNECTION Client when downloaded.

 Here are some examples:

 1. I have 5 licenses of MicroStation and 10 users who need to use it.
 The project they are working on has a very tight budget.
 Therefore, I want to attempt to ensure that no users consume a Term License.
 To provide flexibility using alerts, I can set the alert value to 1.
 In this case, I will be notified each time an entitlement is about to be used.
-Then I can determine if that user should be using the application.
+I can then determine if that user should be using the application.
 However, the only way to ensure that only Perpetual license are used is allowing access by 5 specific users while removing entitlements from the 5 other users.
-This is covered in the Users and Groups section below.
+This is possible using Users and Groups.

 2. I have 20 MicroStation licenses for 25 users.
 These users work different shifts when an Administrator may not always be available, therefore I can’t continually monitor usage.
 When I am available, I only want to be notified if a user is about to consume more Perpetual licenses than we own, thus triggering a Term license.
 I can set the alert value for the number of entitlements on the contract so that all the licenses are available when needed.
 I am aware that this may result in a Term license and I have the budget in my project to cover this cost.
 Completing the project without delays is critical.